Breville Test Kitchen

 - 11Lightly sprinkle the pizza peel with the semolina mix.
 Carefully transfer the dough onto the pizza peel, gently shaking off any excess semolina mix.

-- 12Spread one-quarter of the crème fraîche mixture over the dough, leaving a ½-inch-¾-inch border.
-Top with one-quarter of the potatoes in a single layer, slightly overlapping.
-Sprinkle with one-quarter of the fontina and rosemary.
-(Note: fontina cheese can be replaced with Gruyere, provolone and gouda, if preferred).
+- 12Spread a quarter of the crème fraîche mixture over the dough, leaving a ½-inch-¾-inch border.
+Top with a quarter of the potatoes in a single layer, slightly overlapping.
+Sprinkle with a quarter of the fontina and rosemary.
+Tip: Fontina cheese can be replaced with Gruyere, provolone and gouda, if preferred.

 - 14Slide the pizza peel under the pizza, remove it from the oven and transfer to a cutting board.
 Lightly drizzle with oil and sprinkle with salt flakes.
 Cut into slices to serve.
 Repeat with the remaining dough and topping ingredients.